JuliaKranz/Gluecksrad/README.md

 -- [Live Demo] (https://juliakranz.github.io/adventureWheel/) to see the wheel in action

     Completed Functions
-    [X] Created the wheel layout with a colorful segmented design.
     [X] Added labels to the wheel.
     [X] Positioned the labels correctly using trigonometric functions.
     [X] Implemented the pointer at the top of the wheel.
-    [X] Added a center dot for visual reference.
-    [X] Added a gift icon at the center of the wheel.
     [X] Added containers for displaying the number of subscriptions left for the next spin.
     [X] Added a container for displaying the total number of gifted subscriptions.
     [X] Implemented a spin counter to track the number of available spins.